edgexfoundry/device-sdk-go/example/README.md

 The following steps show how to trigger discovery on device-simple:
 1. Set `Device/Discovery/Enabled` to true in [configuration file](cmd/device-simple/res/configuration.yaml)
 2. Trigger discovery by sending POST request to DS endpoint: http://edgex-device-simple:59999/api/v3/discovery
-3. `Simple-Device02` will be discovered and added to EdgeX.
+3. `Simple-Device02` will be discovered and added to EdgeX, while `Simple-Device03` will be blocked by the [Provision Watcher `BlockingIdentifiers`](cmd/device-simple/res/provisionwatchers/Simple-Provision-Watcher.yml)

+## Extended Protocol Driver
-## ProfileScan
+### ProfileScan
 Some device protocols allow for devices to discover profiles automatically.
 A Device Service may include a capability for discovering device profiles and creating the associated Device Profile objects for devices within EdgeX.

 To enable profile scan, developers need to implement the [ProfileScan](../pkg/interfaces/protocolprofile.go) interface.
-The `ProfileScan` interface defines a single `ProfileScan` method which is used to trigger device-specific profile scan.
+The `ExtendedProtocolDriver` interface defines a `ProfileScan` method which is used to trigger device-specific profile scan.
 The device profile found as a result of profile scan is returned to the SDK, and the SDK will then create the device profile and update the device to use the profile.

 The following steps show how to trigger profile scan on device-simple: